deeppavlov/dream/README.md

 ### Let's chat

-Dream Agent provides several options for interaction: a command line interface, an HTTP API, and a Telegram bot
+DeepPavlov Agent provides several options for interaction: a command line interface, an HTTP API, and a Telegram bot

 #### CLI
 In a separate terminal tab run: